Gkata7/searching_git/READme.txt

-Created a one page website with an GitHub API that allows users to search for GitHub members that pulls up their repos and with information on GitHub.
+Created a one page website with a GitHub API that allows users to search for GitHub members to retrieve their GitHub information.

 https://searching-git.netlify.app/